metatron-app/metatron-discovery/README.md

 ------------------

 **Metatron Discovery** is an end-to-end big data self discovery solution.
 To learn more about it, visit our [web site](https://metatron.app).
 Check [our blog](https://metatron.app/index.php/blog/) for upcoming events and development news.
+Also if you got stuck when using Metatron Discovery, please leave your problem on our [user forum](https://groups.google.com/forum/#!forum/metatron-discovery).

 Strengths